LaunchCodeEducation/java-web-development/docs/_sources/chapters/interfaces-and-polymorphism/new-studio.rst.txt

 ===========================

 Although they look the same, the old optical discs---CDs and DVDs---are quite different from each other.
-Let's use them as a model for creating a new interface.
+Let's use them as the focus for creating a new interface.

 Getting Ready